milankarman/Unload/README.md

 - If you have a set of different looking loading screens and all are clearly different from gameplay then there's a great chance you can choose them all and Unload can detect them.

-- If your loading screens are pure black screens, Unload *might* work but you would have to be very careful that no non-loading black screens get picked up.
+- If your loading screens are pure black screens, Unload *might* work but you would have to be careful that no non-loading black screens get picked up.

 - If you have a distinct point but its animated, then you might be out of luck because Unload compares against static images.

-And if you're still not sure, there's never harm in trying.
+And if you're still not sure there's never harm in trying.

 <p align="center">